-The integrated studies major is intended for students whose academic interests and goals can be best met outside the structure of any single departmental major and/or minor.
-It is by nature interdisciplinary, and is integrated around a basic theme or interest that culminates in a capstone thesis or project.
-An Integrated Studies major can serve as an excellent preparation for a variety of graduate school programs and professional careers.
+The self-designed interdisciplinary major is intended for mature and motivated students whose academic interests and goals would be best met outside the structure of any single departmental major and/or minor.
+Coursework is integrated around a basic theme or focus and culminates in a capstone experience.
+This interdisciplinary major can serve as an excellent preparation for a variety of graduate school programs and professional careers.

 Study Abroad Opportunities:

 Courses taken abroad can be included in a self-designed interdisciplinary major or minor.